Eric20Junior/Eric20Junior/README.md

 <!-- - 🌱 I’m currently learning Web Developer and Fullstack SWE. -->
-- 🔭 I’m currently looking for an internship role.
+- 🔭 I’m currently looking for an internship or entry level role.
 - 👯 I’m looking to collaborate on Projects and improve on my skills.

 ###   Tech Stack: